Skip to content

 These constants are generated by the compiler and can safely be used by the user.

-The current function as an expression.
+The current function name as a String.

 The current line as an integer.